Kimchi (aka Baechu Kimchi)

 4. Mix the vegetables and the paste together.

 5. Stuff the vegetable-paste mixture into a jar and pour the brine over it to fill the jar.
-Ferment at room temperature for 1-3 days and then store in the refrigerator.
+Cover with a cloth and rubber band and ferment at room temperature for 1-3 days.
+Then, store in the refrigerator.

 -- Recipe adapted from "Wild Fermentation: The Flavor, Nutrition, and Craft of Live-Culture Foods" by Sandor Ellix Katz, pg.
 47 (2003).